ryanchynoweth44/AirflowExample/Docs/02_ConfigureWorkspace.md

 1. Next we will want to download and install the Python 3.7 version of [Anaconda](https://repo.anaconda.com/archive/Anaconda3-2018.12-Linux-x86_64.sh).
 We will be creating a virtual environment using Anaconda, for more information on how to create and use virtual environments with VS Code check out this [blog](https://ryansdataspot.com/2019/02/14/anaconda-environments-in-visual-studio-code/) I wrote.

-1. Open a terminal and create a conda environment to run Airflow.
+1. Open a terminal and create a conda environment to run Airflow, note that it is a python 3.6 environment.
     ```
     conda create -n airflow python=3.6
     ```